mnofonagoro/Cron-Test/README.md

 ## If I Had More Time
 * Create more consistency when printing the hour (e.g. depending on user input, the program will output 09:45 or 9:45)
 * Improve error handling + remove any unnecessary print statements
-* Refactor - put lines 97 - 107 in its own function
+* Refactor: put lines 97 - 107 in its own function
 * Unit test each function